senorbeast/dsa-py/docs/concepts.md

 - The local var is personal to each node/function
 - If we want a global var, we don't pass it in the function

+- A function which calls itself
+- It should have a end condn or it will keep on calling itself
+  - End condn can be a early return
+  - Or condn recursive call

+- The no. of recursive calls in a function is the branches it take at each/that step/node
+- Eg. DFS of a binary tree, has 2 recursive calls in that function.

 #### Trees (Recursive)

 - :bulb: Think Trees when